jwilber/old_website/_posts/2014-12-12-figure-with-caption.markdown

-EXPLAIN TFIDF MATRIX STUFF

-- above, possible discuss data more (num lines, etc.)

 In analyzing the State of the Union speeches, we can take two primary strategies:

-  -analyze the speeches individually on a president-by-president basis -analyze the speeches as an aggregate and search for general trends.
+* analyze the speeches individually on a president-by-president basis
+* analyze the speeches as an aggregate and search for general trends.

 In the individual case we can zoom in on each president and analyze them piecewise.
 For example, we can create a word cloud for each president.
 Creating a separate word cloud for each president is information overload.
 Instead, below I  juxtapose the most-common words used by Barack Obama with the most-common words used by Geroge W. Bush: